 As an element can have more than one condition, several conditions can be evaluated to yes on the same element.
 You will often have to debug an element's behavior when it involves conditions to understand its behavior, we recommend using the debugger to inspect an element and figure out which condition is evaluated to true and how it impacts the element's appearance.
 See the Using the Debugger chapter in the manual for more details.

 Property changes, when a condition's evaluation changes from no to yes, or the other way around, are immediate.
 If you want some properties to change gradually, you can define some transitions rules in the third tab of the Property Editor.
 This is useful if you want to give a more fluid feel to your user interface.
-For instance, in the illustration below, the background color will change from the initial value to the final value in 200 miliseconds, following an easing curve (see here.
+For instance, in the illustration below, the background color will change from the initial value to the final value in 200 milliseconds, following an easing curve.

 These transitions rules can only be applied to some visual properties.
 For instance, changing a text of a button cannot be modified gradually, while changing its color can.